jordankaiser/documentation-drupal/chapter1/content-modeling/entities.md

 Entities are the basic building blocks of Drupals data model.
 The make up, in one way or another, all the visible content a user interacts with on a Drupal site.
 Entities can be customized by adding fields to them.
 Entity types function as a sort of top-level container.

+Responsible for providing the basic organizational mechanisms for  creating the sites content.
+Everything in Drupal 8 is an Entity.
+All of an Entities properties and values are fields \(bundle or base\) which provides a unified way to modify/work with them.
+Understanding the relationship between entity types, bundles and fields and how they can be used.

 Entities can be defined in two types, Configuration Entities and Content Entities.

 ## Configuration Entities